 Legatum Center for Development and Entrepreneurship

-The capstone initiative at the Legatum Center is our competitive fellowship program.
+Our capstone initiative is a competitive fellowship program.
 Each year we build a cohort of the most promising 20–25 students who are committed to building and scaling ventures in the developing world.
-We provide them with tuition, travel, and prototyping support as well as access to mentors, special seminars, and other cross-campus resources tailored to their educational and venture needs with a focus on principled entrepreneurial leadership.
+We provide them with tuition, travel, and prototyping support as well as access to mentors, targeted coursework, special seminars, and other cross-campus resources tailored to their educational and venture needs.

-There are travel seed grants for students looking to explore and refine an idea in the developing world; grants are most commonly used to conduct primary market research, test business assumptions, and run pilots on the ground.
-In collaboration with the Martin Trust Center for Entrepreneurship, we hold Entrepreneur in Residence office hours and workshops for those seeking mentorship and guidance.
-We also provide resources to enable ecosystem activities, such as student club grants for conference and competitions related to our mission.
-In collaboration with other campus partners, including D-Lab, we run a campus-wide conference, Scaling Development Ventures.
+We also create pathways for the broader student community to engage with the Legatum Center and “entrepreneurship for development.”
+These pathways include Seed Grants for students looking to explore and refine an idea in the developing world (e.g., by conducting primary market research or running pilots on the ground).
+Our Entrepreneur-in-Residence provides office hours and workshops for those seeking mentorship and guidance.
+In collaboration with other MIT partners we run for-credit classes, thematic conversations, practical workshops, and a campus-wide summit.
 For faculty and research-oriented students, we have begun to offer research grants and student research assistantships focused on understanding and shaping the conditions for systems change.

-Beyond our educational offerings, the Legatum Center aspires to be a global knowledge hub, providing pathways for entrepreneurs around the world to access MIT resources, contribute to our community and research, and advance thought leadership.
-We run international activities, such as the Zambezi Prize and convening events, and our annual regional conference.
-We also support research related to the transformational power of entrepreneurship in society and are developing a library of resources, including case studies and podcasts featuring founders from around the world.
+As we continue to learn the most effective methods of supporting entrepreneurs in the developing world, we also create pathways to engage with them beyond the MIT campus.
+We run international activities such as Open Mic Africa, the Zambezi Prize, and convene events such as our annual regional summit.
+We also support research related to the transformational power of entrepreneurship in society and we are developing a library of resources including case studies and media content featuring founders from around the world.